 Incorporating organization-wide initiatives that empower your employees to address their individual mental well-being can be incredibly beneficial.

 First and foremost, proactively promote resources and benefits that support mental well–being at work.
 You do not want your employees who are struggling to have to search the intranet or ask Human Resources for help.
 You want them to already know what is offered.

-Think about a time where you had a stressful time in your life and what helped you then.
+Think about a time when you had a stressful time in your life and what helped you then.
 See if you can reintroduce what helped before to your day if you are not already.
-Things like exercising, journaling, deep breathing, meditation can be helpful.
+Things like exercising, journaling, deep breathing, and meditation can be helpful.

 You won’t be able to solve all your employee’s problems, especially not here in the U.S. epicenter of the pandemic.
 The most important thing is to keep your empathy intact and keep well–being top of mind.
 If we do that, we can make it through this challenge together and maybe even be better prepared for future hurdles.

 This article was written in collaboration with Kurt Jeskulski, Senior Managing Director at Page Group.
 For more information about the services offered by Page Group, contact Kurt Jeskulski at [email protected].